anand1431/SELFPROJECT/README.md

 # SIMPLE DICE ROLLING SIMULATOR
 Dice is an ancient game.
 It was played before 2000 BC.
-Project is to simulate a random value from the given Dice range.
+This Project is to simulate a random value from the given Dice range.

 ## Problem Statement
 In this Project we will create a Dice Rolling Game, also you can select the range in which you wish to play.